cngvl/cngvl/README.md

 Projects that I'm currently working on 🧱 ...
 * Slowly chipping away at LeetCode questions 💀💀💀
+* A bot that can scrape and text the petrol prices of local petrol stations.
 <br>

 Projects that I'm planning to do in the future ⏳ ...